reframejs/reframe/docs/overview.template.md

 backend only,
 etc.

-Reframe is born out of the belief that a web framework can be rapid yet flexible at the same time.
+Reframe is born out of the belief that a web framework can offer high development speed while being highly flexible at the same time.

 <br/>

-**Rapid**
+**Rapid Development**

 You can create a web app by defining so-called "page configs".
 Reframe takes care of the rest: